 The Organization is obligated under leases for office, clinic and shelter facilities, vehicles and office equipment expiring on various dates.
-The office equipment is leased on a month-to-month basis.
+The shelter facilities are leased on a month-to-month basis.

 Future minimum lease payments are as follows for the years ending September 30: